Frequently asked questions

 Unlike others, Elder is actually not a care provider.
 As an introductory agency, we help match your family with a suitable carer based on skills and personality.
 Your carer is a self-employed care provider.

+However, we put a lot into assessing which carers we work with.
 We have a rigorous assessment process to ensure we give you access to the best carers available.
-We interview each face to face, assessing their skills, before undertaking a full DBS or PVG check.
+In fact, less than 10 percent of the carers that apply to work with us meet our standards and make it through this process.
+We interview each carer to assessing their character and ability to make critical decisions, undertake a full DBS or PVG check,and require verifiable professional references.

 The carers we work with come from a broad range of nationalities and backgrounds.
 However, we ensure they have a good level of English.
-We also ensure they have at least one year’s care experience in the UK.
-Many Elder carers have in fact been caring for over 10 years.
+We also ensure they have relevant care experience in the UK, and the right to work here.
+Many Elder carers have in fact been caring for over 10 years, on average.
 Find out more information on our Elder carers page.

 This varies from one family’s arrangement to the next.
 Typically, care packages have one primary carer.
 They usually care in the home for three to four weeks at a time.
 They’ll then take a rest, typically for one or two weeks.